An Improved Approximation Algorithm for Maximin Shares: Conclusions

 \section{Conclusions}

-We developed a new approach that gives a simple algorithm for showing the existence of $\tfrac{3}{4}$-MMS allocation.
-Furthermore, we showed that our approach is powerful enough to be easily extended to obtain $(i)$ a strongly polynomial time algorithm to find a $\tfrac{3}{4}$-MMS allocation, and $(ii)$ the existence of a $(\tfrac{3}{4}+\tfrac{1}{12n})$-MMS allocation, breaking the barrier of $\tfrac{3}{4}$.
-Consequently, this gives a PTAS for finding a ($\tfrac{3}{4}+\tfrac{1}{12n}-\epsilon$)-MMS allocation for an $\epsilon>0$.
+We developed a new approach that gives a simple algorithm for showing the existence of a $\tf34$-MMS allocation.
+Furthermore, we showed that our approach is powerful enough to be easily extended to obtain $(i)$ a strongly polynomial time algorithm to find a $\tf34$-MMS allocation, and $(ii)$ the existence of a $(\tf34+\tfrac{1}{12n})$-MMS allocation, improving the best previous factor.
+Consequently, this gives a PTAS for finding a ($\tf34+\tfrac{1}{12n}-\epsilon$)-MMS allocation for any $\epsilon>0$.
+The bound $\tf34+\tfrac{1}{12n}$ is in fact tight.

 It could be worth exploring whether the approach extends to obtaining a $\tfrac{4}{5}$-MMS allocation.
 Such an extension would be challenging because after the initial greedy assignments, there will be $3n$ high-value items, and this would make the process of initializing the bag filling procedure harder due to too many items to handle and also the value of some bags might exceed significantly more than 1.

+{\bf Acknowledgments.} We would like to thank anonymous referees for their comments and suggestions that have helped to improve the presentation of the paper.
+Work on this paper supported by NSF Grant CCF-1942321 (CAREER).